Woodrock

 Colleen Patchin - At Large, 1 yr Term (08/25-08/26)

-tackling our first heavy snow of the season and throwing gravel down on some of our slicker icy road turns.
+tackling the second heavy snow of the season.
 Please support their efforts by slowing into the turns and keeping an eye out for them and for neighbors clearing their driveways near the main road.

-We are grateful to the many property owners who have taken the time to send emails and text messages thanking our road and snow crews.
-Positive affirmation is much appreciated!
+We are grateful to the many property owners who have taken the time to send emails and text messages thanking our road and snow crews and expressing support for the WPOA Boards volunteer efforts on behalf of the Woodrock community.

 Please stay safe on the roads inside and outside of Woodrock!